mdekstrand/cs533-web/week1/index.md

 The Week 1 individual quiz (in Canvas) is due at **8am Thursday**.
 It is only over material prior to this point.

+You will have **30 minutes** from when you start the quiz to complete it.

 :::{tip}
 I recommend watching the remaining videos before class Thursday as well, but they will not be tested over in the quiz.